 Recent or Ongoing Work

-This is a recently closed prospective multi-center trial, funded by the Laerdal Foundation, and conducted in several developing countries that surveyed the prevalence, interventions, outcomes, and barriers to emergency and supportive care for children with traumatic brain injury and acute neurologic infections.
+This prospective multi-center trial, funded by the Laerdal Foundation, and conducted in several developing countries surveyed the prevalence, interventions, outcomes, and barriers to emergency and supportive care for children with traumatic brain injury and acute neurologic infections.
 Kenyatta National Hospital/ University of Nairobi served as one of the study sites managed by a PECC collaborative research team from University of Nairobi and University of Washington.
+Fink – Traumatic Brain Injury and Infectious Encephalopathy in Children From Four Resource-Limited Settings in Africa – PCCM 2018

 The PECC team has implemented pilot studies on improved inpatient monitoring of critically-ill children at Kenyatta National Hospital/University of Nairobi and on use of High-Flow-Nasal-Cannula respiratory support for children with acute lower respiratory disease at AIC Kijabe Hospital.
 Both studies were funded by the Seattle Children’s Center for Clinical and Translational Research.